 "Summer of Bugs" at Valley Forge

 Valley Forge National Historical Park and the Academy of Natural Sciences of Drexel University are partnering in the Summer of Bugs, a summer-long inventory of the park's terrestrial invertebrates, better known as land bugs.
-Together, the park and the academy invite those interested in learning about and contributing to the research to act as "citizen scientists" by observing and participating in two 24-hour BioBlitz events and a summer-long invertebrate "photoblitz."
+Together, the park and the academy invite those interested in learning about and contributing to the research to act as "citizen scientists" by observing and participating in a 24-hour BioBlitz event and a summer-long invertebrate "photoblitz."
 Activities are available for "scientists" of all ages and experience levels.

 What's a BioBlitz?
 Find the answer to this and other questions about the Summer of Bugs on the frequently asked questions flyer.